Root Into Europe

 Henry Root, a fish dealer who disapproves of the impending European Union, declares himself England's 'European regulator' in a letter to the British Prime Minister, then John Major.
-He takes his wife Muriel (Pat Heywood) on a tour of Europe to represent English values to mainland Europe.
+He takes his wife Muriel on a tour of Europe to represent English values to mainland Europe.
 His adventures are captured on a camcorder by his wife to be sent to the BBC upon his return for a future documentary, which one expects will never be made.
-The episodes bring him to France, Spain, Italy, Germany, Belgium and The Netherlands.
+The episodes bring him to France, Spain, Italy, Germany, Belgium and the Netherlands.